 So, you’re dressed and raring to go, but what about your bike?
 If your bike is new you should be fairly well sorted already, but it is important to check that your tire pressures are within the recommended range; that your brakes work well and that your chain is sufficiently lubricated.
 However, you do need to get into the habit of washing your bike regularly.
 Salt, muck and rain play havoc with your components and will see you wear through parts more quickly than you need to.

 The other thing to think about is lights.
-Yes, you can get some cheap lights from the supermarket, but might we suggest that you invest in something a bit more robust.
-You can get USB rechargeable lights and headlights that not just make you visible but able to see the way ahead on an unlit cycle path –like the Taff Trail for example.
-The Taff Trail is unlit most of the way north of Castle Street and south of Tongwynlais.
-We’ve ridden it at 11pm at night and it’s not for the faint of heart.
-A Cateye Volt 1300 and a Rapid X2 would be our pick.
+Yes, you can get some cheap lights from the supermarket, but might we suggest that you invest in something a little more robust.
+You can get USB rechargeable lights and headlights that not only make you visible but able to see the way ahead on an unlit cycle path –like the Taff Trail for example.
+The Taff Trail is unlit most of the way north of Castle Street and south of Tongwynlais and during winter it is dark at those exact times you’re going to be commuting.
+A Cateye Volt 1700 and a Cateye Sync Kinetic would be our pick.
 They’re a bit expensive, but the battery life is excellent and the front light is pretty good on a dark trail.
 We have a whole article about lights, by the way…

 As for carrying your luggage, you can either use a rack and panniers or a ruck sack.
 Panniers will save you getting a sweaty back, but a ruck sack requires a bit less fiddling at either end of your ride and have less of an effect on the balance and feel of the bike.
 A pannier rack often doubles as a useful mud-guard though…